A Field Guide To Truly Audacious Philanthropy

-From curbing smoking to fighting for marriage equality, some of our biggest societal changes have been backed by big nonprofits in campaigns that have taken decades.
-Here’s how they did it.

 About 80% of the world’s richest philanthropic claim to want to invest in social change, but only 20% do.
-That well-documented fact dubbed the “aspiration gap” stems from the fact that tackling complex societal issues far trickier than, say, just donating huge sums to your alma mater or building a new museum wing.
+That well-documented fact dubbed the “aspiration gap” stems from the fact that tackling complex societal issues is far trickier than, say, just donating huge sums to your alma mater or building a new museum wing.

 Big complex investments also take time to pay off.
-In fact, an analysis of 15 of major societal changes–from the advent and widespread adoption of CPR to establishing marriage equality–shows that 90% of those efforts took over 20 years of continuous effort to develop, according to Bridgespan, a nonprofit consultancy,
+In fact, an analysis of 15 major societal changes–from the advent and widespread adoption of CPR to establishing marriage equality–shows that 90% of those efforts took over 20 years of continuous effort to develop, according to Bridgespan, a nonprofit consultancy.

 They were also complex: 80% of those ventures required changes to government funding or policies along the way, while 75% involved coordination across numerous industries.
 And price?
 The majority also cost $10 million or more.
 To incentivize major philanthropic funders to keep at it, Bridgespan researchers have developed a “framework for audacious philanthropy,” which was just published in Harvard Business Review.